East Timor Travel Advice, Embassies & Tourist Offices

 Travelling to Oecussi overland

-Entering from the Atambua-Batugade border crossing
+Entering at the Atambua-Batugade border crossing

 See travel advice for Indonesia for more information.